 We regret that we cannot replace lost or stolen tickets.

-If you purchased your ticket for a regular screening at the box office and then find that you cannot attend the screening, you can receive a refund if the unused ticket is brought to the box office before the show time.
+If you purchased your ticket for a current main attraction film at the box office and then find that you cannot attend the screening, you can receive a refund if the unused ticket is brought to the box office before the show time.

-There are no refunds on tickets for special screenings, but you can exchange your ticket at the box office for a ticket for another screening of the same film, so long as you make the exchange in person and before the date and time of the screening you cannot attend.
+There are generally no refunds on tickets for special event programming.
+However, if there is already an encore presentation of the event currently scheduled, you may exchange your ticket at the box office for a ticket for the encore presentation of that same event only, if the event is not sold-out, so long as you make the exchange in person and before the date and time of the original event you cannot attend.

 Exchange your free pass for a ticket at the box office.
 Mogul, Angel, Director, Film Maker, and Cineaste members should show their card at the box office to receive a free ticket.